wayn-r/lovelace-lcars-card/flattened_codebase.md

         // or if the mock-button logic from the original code needs to be re-evaluated here.
         // For now, if actualPathResult couldn't be determined, return null.
-        // The specific mock-button logic was moved up to be checked against inputResult directly. console.log('getPathAttributesFromResult - actualPathResult is null or has no values before attribute extraction.');
+        // The specific mock-button logic was moved up to be checked against inputResult directly.

       return null;
   }